vmware-archive/goblob/README.md

 ### Options

 * `concurrent-uploads`: Number of concurrent uploads (default: 20)
-* `use-multipart-uploads`: Whether to use multi-part uploads
 * `exclude`: Directory to exclude (may be given more than once)

 #### NFS-specific Options

-* `blobstore-path`: The path to the root of the NFS blobstore, e.g. /var/vcap/store/shared.
+* `blobstore-path`: The path to the root of the NFS blobstore, e.g. /var/vcap/store/shared
-* `cf-identifier`: The suffix appended to the blobstore directories in NFS.
-In `cc-buildpacks-some-guid-here`, `some-guid-here` is the identifier.

 #### S3-specific Options